Lawn Aeration

 Lawn aeration is essential for maintaining healthy grass by relieving soil compaction, and it should be done at least once per year, ideally in the spring or fall.
 Core aeration enables critical nutrients, air, and water to penetrate deep into the soil, promoting lush growth.

 Spring aeration not only alleviates compaction but also enhances air circulation, setting your lawn up for a vibrant summer.
-In contrast, fall aeration ensures that moisture reaches the root zone quickly, reducing the risk of winter desiccation.

 Up to 3 Inch Plugs